ViennaMike/ChatterPi/README.md

 # Project Roadmap

-ChatterPi is already fully functional, with a wide array of options However there several capabilities and convenience features that I plan to add.
-The next release will add:
+ChatterPi is already fully functional, with a wide array of options However there several capabilities and convenience features that could be added, including:

-- A stand-alone utility program with a graphical user interface for editing the configuration file.

-Beyond the next release, there are several items on the added capabilities list that may be added in one or more releases (one or two may even sneak into the next release):

-- Ambient tracks: Have ambient soundtracks that play between activations.
-This idea is borrowed from the Wee Little Talker.
-- A stand-alone utility program to allow the user to automatically maximize the volume levels on each .wav file to just below distortion and save the new files.
-This minimizes the need to re-tune the sensitivity settings and ensures that each .wav file has the same volume level, if desired.
-- Add a &quot;TUNING&quot; mode so the user can adjust type of triggering, triggering levels, and the servo max and min positions on the fly, while the program is running.
-This will make it easier to tune these parameters, since currently one must stop the program, change the settings, and then rerun the program to see the effects of any changes.
 - Add the ability to use .mp3 files.
 Simply playing MP3 files on a Raspberry Pi is easy, but they must be processed in real-time as a stream to drive the servo controller.
-- Use the timer function in PIR mode as a delay before re-triggering is allowed.
-- Find a way to run correctly on a Pi Zero
+- Making the GUI more user friendly by providing options for many of the parameters via drop-down boxes.

 I would welcome anyone who wanted to work on adding any of these advanced features.